8 Days Rwenzori Trekking to Margherita peak Via the Kilembe Trail

-The 8 days Rwenzori trekking to Margherita peak via the Kilembe trail starts at Mulyambuli Rangers post (1,727m asl) and sleep at Sine Hut at 2,596 meters being a height gain of 869 meters, or those who are fit and want to proceed to Kalalama Camp at 3,134 metres may do so and apart from the fantastic views gives you more time at Mutinda Camp where you may climb up to Mutinda Lookout at 3,975 metres.
+The 8 days Rwenzori trekking to Margherita peak via the Kilembe trail starts at Mulyambuli Rangers post (1,727m asl).
+Hike to sleep at Sine Hut at 2,596 meters with a height gain of 869 meters.

 Day 2: Sine Camp (2,596m asl) – Kalalama Camp (3,147m asl)- Mutinda camp (3,975m asl).